 The Pygmalion Effect is a phenomenon in which a person’s performance rises or falls according to the expectations of their leader.
-This can be seen in the workplace when a boss sees an employee who is not fulfilling his or her potential.
-As the boss sets lofty but reachable goals for the employee and encourages him to reach for those goals, the employee most often responds to this positive influence.
-The trust and value imparted from the boss, helps to boost the confidence of the employee and he may even exceed expectations.
+This can be seen in the workplace when employers see a team member not reaching their fullest potential.
+When employers set lofty but reachable goals and encourage employees to strive for them, employees respond to this positive influence.
+The trust and value imparted from the boss help to boost the confidence of the employee.
+Because of the level of moral all around, they may even exceed expectations.

 Now, let’s look at a pretty fascinating example of this aspect of human behavior in packaging.
-VanMoof, a Dutch bike manufacturer, was having serious problems with their expensive bike parts being damaged during transit.
-Their high-end bikes are equipped with fragile electronics like an anti-theft system and pedal assist technology that weren’t surviving the normal rough and tough handling of the delivery companies.
+VanMoof, a Dutch bike manufacturer, faced serious problems with costly bike parts being damaged during transit.
+Their high-end bikes are equipped with fragile electronics like an anti-theft system and pedal-assist technology that weren’t surviving the normal rough and tough handling of the delivery companies.

-For a company that hopes to sell 90% of their bikes online by the end of the decade, this was a big problem.
-But, the solution was pretty simple.
+For a company that hopes to sell 90% of their bikes online by the end of the decade, this was a huge problem.
+But, the solution was surprisingly simple.
 VanMoof began printing the image of a flatscreen TV on the outside of their shipping boxes.
-The result was an astounding drop in damages - somewhere around 80%.
+The result was an astounding drop in damages – somewhere around 80%.
 Complaints have all but become extinct.

 What does this prove in our study of human factors?
-The couriers didn’t think they were expected to be super careful with a bike box - bikes are durable, so why use caution?
+The couriers didn’t think they were expected to handle a bike box with care.
+Since bikes are durable, why use caution?
 However, slap an image of a TV on the box, and you’ve got a different story.
-The expectations of a company shipping TVs would be pretty high in regards to how their shippers handle the products.
-The couriers responded in kind.
-Proving that humans respond to the level of expectations around us.
+The expectations of a company that happened to be shipping TVs would be much higher.
+The couriers responded in kind, proving that we, as humans, respond to the level of expectations around us.

-Learn more about the human factors of packaging design at: https://www.packagingschool.com/human-factors
+Learn more about the human factors of packaging design, like the Pygmalion Effect here.